Christian views on environmentalism: Basic beliefs

-Christianity has a long historical tradition of reflection on nature and human responsibility.
-Christianity has a strong tendency toward anthropocentrism, as emphasized in the early environmentalist critique of Lynn Townsend White, Jr. While some Christians favor a more biocentric approach, Catholic officials and others seek to retain an emphasis on humanity while incorporating environmental concerns within a framework of Creation Care.
-Christian environmentalists emphasize the ecological responsibilities of all Christians as stewards of God's earth.
+Christianity has a long historical tradition of reflection on nature and human responsibility, while historically having a strong tendency toward anthropocentrism.
+It should be said that the spirituality of Christians in indigenous cultures sees creation without this polarisation of human and other creatures.
+While some Christians favor a more biocentric approach, Catholic officials and others seek to retain an emphasis on humanity while incorporating environmental concerns within a framework of Creation Care.
+Christian environmentalists emphasize the ecological responsibilities of all Christians as partners and guardians of all life on God's earth.

 Beginning with the verse Genesis 1:26–28, God instructs humanity to manage the creation in particular ways.

 Adam's early purpose was to give care to the Garden of Eden:

-Green Christians point out that the biblical emphasis is on stewardship, not ownership—that the earth remains the Lord's (Psalms 24:1) and does not belong to its human inhabitants.
+Green Christians point out that the biblical emphasis is on safeguarding, not ownership – that the earth remains the Lord's (Psalms 24:1) and does not belong to its human inhabitants.
 Leviticus 25:23 states:

-As a result of the doctrine of stewardship, Christian environmentalists oppose policies and practices that threaten the health or survival of the planet.
+As a result of the teachings which emphasis relationship, partnership and safeguarding, Christian environmentalists oppose policies and practices that threaten the health or survival of the planet.
 Of particular concern to such Christians are the current widespread reliance on non-renewable resources, habitat destruction, pollution, and all other factors that contribute to climate change or otherwise threaten the health of the ecosystem.
-Many Christian environmentalists have broken with conservative political leaders as a result of these positions.
+Due to these positions, many Christian environmentalists have broken ties with conservative political leaders.

+Beliefs by Christian denomination

-Anglican – Episcopal Church
+Anglican Communion

-The Anglican Communion and the Episcopal Church have strong beliefs about the need for environmental awareness and actions.
+The Anglican Communion (including the Episcopal Church) has strong beliefs about the need for environmental awareness and actions.
 Reducing carbon footprints and moving toward sustainable living are priorities.
-The British have played a leading role in the modern environmentalist movement and Prince Philip, Duke of Edinburgh in 1995 created an NGO, known as the Alliance of Religions and Conservation, to change the views of religions on environmentalism and global warming.
-It was headed up by an Anglican, the Secretary General, Martin Palmer, for many years.
+The British have played a leading role in the modern environmentalist movement, and Prince Philip, Duke of Edinburgh created the Alliance of Religions and Conservation, which from 1995 to 2019 raised awareness of environmental issues and global warming in religious communities.
+From 2024, the Anglican Church has had an environmental programme which supports the Anglican Communion Environmental Network including initiatives such as Eco Church with network A Rocha.

-Orthodox Churches

-Eastern Orthodox
+Eastern Orthodox Churches

-Patriarch Bartholomew I of Constantinople, the "first among equals" in the Eastern Orthodox Communion, has voiced support for aspects of the environmentalist movement, as has Pope John Paul II of Rome.
+Patriarch Bartholomew I of Constantinople, has voiced support for aspects of the environmentalist movement.
 Fr.
 John Chryssavgis serves as advisor to the Ecumenical Patriarch, currently Bartholomew I, on environmental issues such as global warming.
+Bartholomew I views climate change as a spiritual and ethical issue, stating that addressing it requires global collaboration and drastic lifestyle changes, as it affects everyone and cannot be ignored.

-Orthodox Christian theology is generally more mystical and panentheistic than the traditions which developed in the Christian West, emphasizing the renewal and transfiguration of the whole creation through Christ's redemptive work.
-Many Eastern Christian monastics are known for having cultivated unusually close relationships with wild animals.
+Orthodox Christian theology is generally more mystical than the traditions which developed in the Christian West, emphasizing the renewal and transfiguration of the whole creation through Christ's redemptive work.
+Many Eastern Christian monastics, such as those at Mount Athos, are known for cultivating unusually close relationships with wild animals.